Table of Contents

 You are delaying more demanding tasks by spending too long on more manageable tasks.

 Make changes when you become aware of how much time you wasted.
-Budget your time wisely so you have ample time and resources to do a quality job.
+Budget your time wisely, so you have ample time and resources to do a quality job.
 This list and many more such timewasters serve as distractions from doing our work.
-They are bad habits we need to eliminate strategically.
-We will find a lot more time to focus on other activities that will enhance our grades, careers, and lives.
+They are bad habits we need to eliminate strategically, and we will find a lot more time to focus on other activities that will enhance our grades, careers, and lives.